Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

-Deep DLR guard
+Deep DLR Guard

-De la Riva guard has been a feature of sport Brazilian Jiu Jitsu, no-gi submission grappling, and even mixed martial arts (to a more limited extent) for decades now.
+De la Riva guard has been a feature of sport Brazilian Jiu-Jitsu, no-gi submission grappling, and even mixed martial arts (to a more limited extent) for decades now.
 Originally created by the late, great Carlson Gracie (who called it "Jello guard"), the position underwent an early explosion in popularity in the 1990s when Ricardo de la Riva used the guard to win numerous sport BJJ matches, including one notable match over Royler Gracie.
 From there, Mario Sperry, Murilo Bustamante, and others brought the guard to the forefront of the sport BJJ game.

-Nearly a decade and a half later, there's a new crop of innovators with de la Riva guard, including Samuel Braga (who first used the berimbolo in black belt world championship competition as far back as 2006), Rafael Mendes, and Joao and Paulo Miyao.
+Nearly a decade and a half later, there's a new crop of innovators with De La Riva guard, including Samuel Braga (who first used the berimbolo in black belt world championship competition as far back as 2006), Rafael Mendes, and Joao and Paulo Miyao.
 Before you can berimbolo, though, you may want to learn of a few somewhat more fundamental sweeps.
 Here are three such sweeps that can be used in a simple, logical sequence.

 - Start by controlling both sleeves, and as your opponent opens your guard, put your right foot on their hip.
 Your left leg is going to weave through their lead (right) leg and then all the way through to their opposite hip.
 Now you have very good control.

 - From here, try using your opponent's sleeves like a steering wheel, turning the top arm (controlled by your left hand) to the right, while turning the bottom arm (your right hand) to the left.
 This will strongly off-balance your opponent forward and to his left (your right).
 You may want to drop your right foot to his or her knee at this point, helping to block movement.

-Feeding off of the initial reaction you're likely to get, you can often use this response to off-balance your opponent to the other side (your left).
+- Feeding off of the initial reaction you're likely to get, you can often use this response to off-balance your opponent to the other side (your left).
 In either case, you're going to have a pretty good chance to start passing their guard as you come up on top.

-Technique #2: DLR hook sweep
+Technique #2: DLR Hook Sweep

 This second technique starts out exactly the same way as the first one, but instead of planting your foot on their hip initially, you're going to put your right foot in as a hook.
 This hook will prove extremely useful in a variety of situations, and this first sweep is the simplest one.